EChDatAnyl/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Mexico City
 - [x] Vatican City

-#### Bentley & Son's rejection letter for Mobu-Dick was said to include what note about the book?
+#### Bentley & Son's rejection letter for Moby-Dick was said to include what note about the book?

 - [x] "Does it have to be a whale?"
 - [ ] "Who is Ahab?"